CL-17656/CS520_Front/src/api/API_Documentation.md

 ## Notes

 - All endpoints that require authentication expect a valid JWT token in the `Authorization` header.
-- Dates are in `YYYY-MM-DD` format.
-- Ensure that the frontend includes proper error handling for the various status codes.
+- The format for dates is `YYYY-MM-DD`.
-- All times are in UTC unless specified otherwise.
+- Also, all times are in UTC unless specified otherwise.

 ---

-Feel free to add more endpoints to this document as you develop additional features.
-Remember to keep the documentation up-to-date to facilitate collaboration and maintenance.

-Let me know if you need any further assistance!